-Examples of Lisa’s successful 2017 grants include the following:
+Examples of Lisa’s recent successful grants include the following:

-Lisa has written winning grant proposals to the U.S. Departments of Labor, Veterans Affairs, Education, Housing and Urban Development, and Health and Human Services; the Colorado Department of Public Health and Environment and the Colorado Department of Labor and Employment; as well as the Centers for Medicare and Medicaid and the Substance Abuse and Mental Health Services Administration and many national and local foundations.
+Lisa has written winning grant proposals to the U.S. Departments of Labor, Veterans Affairs, Education, Housing and Urban Development, and Health and Human Services; the Colorado Department of Public Health and Environment, the Colorado Department of Labor and Employment, and the Colorado Division of Criminal Justice; and many national and local foundations.

 Lisa received a Juris Doctor from the University of Denver and a Bachelor of Arts in philosophy and political science from the University of Colorado.

-Lisa helps the Crisis Center put on its annual bike ride to raise money to serve victims of domestic violence.
-She has also volunteered for many nonprofit organizations, including the Denver Dumb Friends League, the Colorado Riders Club, Praying Hands Ranch and Grant Farms.
+Lisa has volunteered for many nonprofit organizations, including Rosie’s Ranch, the Denver Dumb Friends League, the Colorado Riders Club, Praying Hands Ranch and Grant Farms.

 Lisa has earned the title of Ironman and enjoys an active lifestyle of cycling, running, swimming, hiking and yoga classes.

 Lisa is a JVA trainer for Write a Grant in a Day.

 “It (the proposal) literally reads like you are an employee of the district.
 LOVE IT!”